• Skip to main content

 To be clear you can make a boulevardier either of these ways, and it will be excellent.

-That’s one of the things I love about this and the negroni: they’re pretty hard to mess up.
+That’s one of the things I love about this and the Negroni: they’re pretty hard to mess up.

 For instance, you can have an undrinkable old fashioned (muddle fruit anyone?).